ExFabrica/strapi-plugin-awesome-seo/README.md

 - [WHAT IS INCLUDED IN OUR PLUGIN](#what-is-included-in-our-plugin)
 - [ROADMAP](#roadmap)

+> This plugin is still a work in progress

 ## DESCRIPTION
 Awesome SEO allows your content manager in one click to get the results of your website SEO analysis directly available in Strapi.